ranwann/ranwann/README.md

 - genshin impact

 I am in other fandoms, I'm just not as into them as the main ones above.
 But I might know a bit if you mention them 'u'

+Also highkey where did all the danmei ponies go 😔🙏